Can You Evict a Tenant if You Sell Your House in Tacoma, WA?

 Steps to Legally Evict a Tenant

 There are strict rules and a set process you must follow to officially get rid of a renter in Tacoma, WA.
 To evict a tenant, the Revised Code of Washington (RCW) requires that the owner provide a written warning.
-Often, this means giving month-to-month renters a clear 20-day written notice that explains why they are being evicted and when they need to vacate.
+Often, this means providing month-to-month renters with a clear, written 20-day notice that explains why they are being evicted and when they must vacate their premises.
 If you use clear wording and a reliable method to send the documents, such as certified mail or personal service, you can be confident that you are following the law.

 There is a legal process that the owner must follow to get the renter to leave after they have been given notice.
 They’ll need to provide proof, such as the lease and copies of the notice to leave.
-If the court rules in favor of the owner, the police may evict the renter.
-It is against the law in Washington to assist someone in leaving their home.
+If the court rules in favor of the owner, the police may be authorized to evict the renter.
+It is against the law in Washington to assist someone in leaving their home without their consent.
 If you consult with a reputable Washington property lawyer, maintain open lines of communication, and offer to assist with moving when it makes sense, you can avoid disputes, reduce legal fees, and expedite the property sale.

 Managing Tenant and Rental Agreements